mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

    kubectl get mongodbcommunity --namespace <my-namespace>
    ```

-4. The Community Kubernetes Operator creates secrets that contains user's connection strings and credentials.
+4. The Community Kubernetes Operator creates secrets that contains users' connection strings and credentials.

    The secrets follow this naming convention: `<metadata.name>-<auth-db>-<username>`, where: